Writing a CV is the easy part. Writing a good CV that stands out from the crowd is the hard bit.

 A cover letter should always be tailored to suit the job you are applying for.

-For more information on cover letters – click here to read our blog.
+For more information on cover letters – click here to read our blog, or for other Careers Advice – click here.

 Register with RADAR today to have tips and guidance like this sent directly to your inbox, along with the latest student and graduate opportunities across Northern Ireland.